-The Bureau requested a copy of the companies' information security program that accordance with the guidelines contained in the NAIC Market Regulation Handbook.
+The Bureau requested a copy of the companies' information security program that protects the privacy of policyholder information in accordance with § 38.2-613.2 of the accordance with the guidelines contained in the NAIC Market Regulation Handbook.
 A seven percent (7%) error criterion was applied to claims handling.
 Any error ratio above this threshold for claims indicates a general business practice.
 In some instances, such as filing requirements, forms, statutory notices, and agent/agency licensing, the Bureau applies a zero tolerance standard.
 This section identifies the violations that were found to be business practices of Virginia insurance statutes and regulations.